sensu/sensu-docs-legacy/0.9/packages.md

 Choose either the main or unstable repos, don't use both at the same time.

-The repositories are browseable: http://repos.sensuapp.org/index.html (index.html is important)
+The repositories are browseable: [http://repos.sensuapp.org/index.html](http://repos.sensuapp.org/index.html)

 ## Apt